pwtail/readme/README.md

 Technically it is done using the [greenlet hack](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).
 It actually allows the async functions to be called within regular ones.
-The greenlet hack has been used in sqlalchemy for it's async functionality for a couple of years by now, so is kind of battle-tested.
+The greenlet hack has been used in sqlalchemy to enable the use of async database drivers.

-The problems with async-await arise when you have to deal with "legacy" codebases like django or sqlalchemy.
+The no-async-await approach lets you avoid many troubles of async programming in Python:

-It wasn't a coincidence sqlalchemy was the one to adopt the greenlet trick.
+- It enables the use of "legacy" codebases like django.
+It wasn't a coincidence sqlalchemy was the first to adopt the greenlet trick.
+Speaking of django, it is a just a matter of switching the database backend to an async one (and then specifying the new backend in settings.py).

-Also there is no simple way for a library to support both sync and async I/O.
+- It gives you the possibility to easily support both sync and async I/O. However, since you write code in synchronous style in both cases, there are not so many reasons to use blocking I/O for server-side programming.

 **An example**

+>Vantage number one!’ said the Bi-Coloured-Python-Rock-Snake.
+‘You couldn’t have done that with a mere-smear nose'

 ```python
 import requests